oeholmen/UVIScript/Tweaksynth/README.md

 #### Tweak Scope

-Directly below the tweak source and envelope style there are five scope buttons.
+There are five scope buttons.
 Each button represents a section of the synth.
 When a button is selected, that section will be included when creating the patch.
 If no buttons are selected, no changes are made.
 This is useful if you only want to change parts of the sound.
 If you are happy with the mix, effects and modulation, you can deselect them, and changes will only be made to the synthesis and filter sections.

 #### Actions menu